Frequently Asked Questions

 Cover Story covers one school year.
 Please note that Cover Story isn’t intended to give students everything they need over three years.
 Our suggestion would be to use the course for one year of Language Arts/English and in successive years, if students want to continue, use it as an elective or focus on areas that were difficult for them.
 It is not multi-year in design.

 My student is in grade 8 or 9.
 Which of your courses should my student take?

-We really encourage students who are “borderline” between the middle school and high school curriculum to do Cover Story before taking The One Year Adventure Novel.
+We really encourage students who are “borderline” between our middle school and high school curriculum options to do Cover Story before taking Byline or The One Year Adventure Novel.
 This is especially true for grade 8 or 9 students who are not strong writers.
 Give them the gift of doing each program when they are ready.
 Tackling too much too soon does not build a young writer’s confidence, and sometimes they get frustrated and think the problem is with them as a writer rather than the course level.

 Can this program be used for high school?
 If yes, does it count for high school credit?

 Cover Story is appropriate for grade 9.
 We would not recommend using it for grade 10 or above.

 If done in high school, the program counts for 1 English credit.

 Is this program appropriate for students below grade 6?